 25 Prepper Tips for a Warmer Winter

-Fall is (was) just getting into full swing – it’s early/mid November – and already we’re getting an arctic blast, a taste of what may come December through March.
-The picture down below has some semi-current chill temps across the lower 48.
+Fall is (was) just getting into full swing – and it’s early December – and already we’re getting an arctic blast, some of us, a taste of what may come December through March.
 Cold!

 Winter is coming!
 Even though it happens every single year, some people are caught unprepared.
 Do not be one of those people.
 Getting ready and staying warm in the sleet and snow is easier than you think.

 Last year the one and only Daisy Luther posted a terrific and timeless article at her Organic Prepper site.
 (All of her articles are great!)
 Please read through her 25 Winter Preps.
 You will be glad you did once the temperature drops and stays down a while.

 The following tips will help you from December through March.
 Stay warm and happy.